 - Disinfect Tools - Clean all tools that may have come in contact with infected soil and make it a habit to regularly clean and disinfect your garden tools.

-UC Pest management Online
+AVRDC Fact Sheet, UC Pest Management Online